QuantEcon/MatchingMarkets.py/README.md

 # Dependencies

+If you use the Anaconda distribution with python 3, you should have no problems using the package.

 - Python 3.6+

 - Numpy/scipy

 - NetworkX

-If you use the Anaconda distribution with python 3, you should have no problems using the package.
+- Matplotlib with qt5agg backend (for interactive graph plotting) This backend can be changed manually in "Markets.py"

+- A [PuLP](https://github.com/coin-or/pulp) installation is included by default in "mm.algorithms" for kidney solvers.
+This uses the COIN-OR cbc solver by default and can be changed to Gurobi, CPLEX or other compatible solvers manually

 # Use